 Five reasons to pay taxes with a credit card

 If you face a big tax bite, you don’t have to pay it all right away.
-By putting it on your credit card, you can pay it off over a longer period.
+Putting it on your credit card is one way to pay it off over a longer period.
 But keep in mind that an IRS payment plan may be a better option in this case, as the interest rate tends to be lower.

-Minimum spends on signup bonuses are usually a few thousand dollars.
+The minimum spends on signup bonuses are usually a few thousand dollars.
 Reach yours more easily by paying your taxes with your credit card.
-Just make sure that the IRS’s processing fee doesn’t erase what you’d gain from your bonus.
+Just make sure that the IRS’s processing fee doesn’t erase what you’ll gain from the bonus.

-If you’re paying your taxes with a 0% APR card, you can effectively defer your payments.
+If you’re paying your taxes using a 0% APR credit card, you can effectively defer your payments.
 Instead of putting your money toward taxes immediately, you can let it grow in a savings account, money market account or certificate of deposit.

 - The rewards are worth more than the fee.